hpi-schul-cloud/sbom-license-summarizer/README.md

-# SBOM summarizer
+# SBOM license summarizer

-SBOM summarizer is a Github-Action that collects SBOM-files from a list of provided repositories and summarizes and groups them by license.
+SBOM license summarizer is a Github-Action that collects SBOM-files from a list of provided repositories and summarizes and groups them by license.
 The resulting JSON is provided as an output variable.

 ## Usage